stephanmg/calorimetry/README.md

 ## References

-- [1] Add reference to Shiny-Calorie
+- [1] Grein et al., Shiny-Calorie: A context-aware application for indirect calorimetry data analysis and visualization using R, https://doi.org/10.1101/2025.04.24.648116
-- [2] Add reference to Metadata Sheet
+- [2] Seep et al., From Planning Stage Towards FAIR Data: A Practical Metadatasheet For Biomedical Scientists, https://doi.org/10.1038/s41597-024-03349-2

 The Shiny-Calorie image was created with the assistance of the AI tool DALL-E 2.